OpenAADL/ocarina/doc/installation.rst

    versions installed.
 See below explanations on the ADA environment variable if you need to override the default guess.

+.. note:: Ocarina requires at least GCC/FSF 5.1 or GNAT GPL 2015 to be compiled.

 Optional components:

 * GNATColl for the Ocarina Python bindings